j4ke-exe/jgarrison.io/cll27iz4y001209jo8pno7g8z.md

 ---

-This walkthrough will go over the [Cat Pictures 2](https://tryhackme.com/room/catpictures2) CTF found on [TryHackMe](https://tryhackme.com/).
-The objective of this box is to find a vulnerability in the web application and leverage it to gain an initial foothold.
-The end goal is to perform a privilege escalation and gain root.
+This walkthrough covers the [Cat Pictures 2](https://tryhackme.com/room/catpictures2) CTF found on [TryHackMe](https://tryhackme.com/).
+The objective of this challenge is to identify a vulnerability in the web application and exploit it to gain an initial foothold.
+The ultimate goal is to perform a privilege escalation and obtain root access.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691493087000/edb8127b-a214-47a3-9098-bb4d43ab0a56.png align="center")